 Summarizing the above, due to open foreign exchange policy adopted by the Cayman Islands, there is no related control restrictions, and should not have major influence on the capital allocation of the Company.
 The Company has obtained a tax exemption certificate from the government of Cayman Islands.
 According to Tax Concession Law (1999 Revision), the tax exemption period is 20 years from the issue date of the certificate, and laws binding the taxation on profits, income, gains, and appreciations will not be applicable to the Company.
 Any related disbursement in accordance with Tax Concession Law may also be ignored (document of proof needs to be verified).
 In terms of laws and regulations, The Company will follow the rules set out in the Company's article of association and the Company Law of Cayman Islands.
 Concerning the rights of minority shareholders, there exist differences between the laws of Cayman Islands and that of the ROC or other judicial areas.
-Our company has made alterations to the article of association in order to protect the rights of investors in Taiwan.
+The Company has made alterations to the article of association in order to protect the rights of investors in Taiwan.
 The alterations were made in accordance with ROC Securities and Exchange Act, Company Act, and all within the limits set forth by laws and regulations of the Cayman Islands.
 Although alterations to the Company article of association have been made, the degree of shareholder rights protection might still be different when compared to that of companies in the ROC.
 Please refer to section 8.4 of the annual report for details regarding the exercise of shareholder rights.
+The section only provides a summary of the laws and regulations applicable to the exempted company.
+If investors would like to more understand the impact to the operation of the Company and the impact to the invesotrs under the detailed rules and restirctions provided by the Cayman laws and regulations and common laws, we suggest the investors should consult the professional advisors.